 As further test cases, we set up a series of boundary layer flow simulations with increasing order of complexity.
-First, to evaluate the performance of grid nesting in shear-driven boundary-layer flows, we simulated a flow over a homogeneous flat surface in order to compare first and second-order moments from a nested simulation against reference simulations.
-In a second step, we simulated a flow over a smooth three-dimensional hill for comparison of nested simulation results against wind-tunnel data.
+First, to evaluate the performance of grid nesting in shear-driven boundary layer flows, we simulated a flow over a homogeneous flat surface in order to compare first- and second-order moments from a nested simulation against reference simulations.
+In a second step, we simulated a flow over a smooth three-dimensional hill for comparison of nested simulation results against wind tunnel data.
+Finally, in order to illustrate the advantages of the grid nesting in more complex setups, we simulated a flow over a staggered arrangement of cubes mounted on a flat surface.